albirrkarim/react-speech-highlight-demo/README.md

 But they don't provide the npm package to do highlighting.

-Then i found [Speechify](https://speechify.com). but i dont find any docs about using some npm package that integrate with their service. (if some one know please tell me).
+Then i found [Speechify](https://speechify.com). but i don't find any docs about using some npm package that integrate with their service.
 Also this is a paid subscriptions services.
+And they can't highlight chinese word [see](https://speechify.com/text-to-speech-online/chinese).

 Searching again, Then i found [ElevenLabs](https://elevenlabs.io/?from=partnermurray4444) its free if the 10000 character / month and will reset on next month. **Cool right?** So i decide to use this as speech synthesis API in my project.
 This platform also doesn't provide the react npm package to highlight their audio, but they provide [streaming output audio](https://elevenlabs.io/docs/api-reference/websockets#streaming-output-audio) that can be use to produce "when the words is spoken in some audio" (transcript timestamp) like [someone make about this thing](https://medium.com/@brandon.demeria/synchronized-text-highlighting-with-elevenlabs-speech-in-laravel-php-e387c2797396).

+**In production you must do cost calculation**, which TTS Service API provider you should choose.
+The services that have capability streaming audio is promising highlight word. but also comes with high price. **The cheap TTS service API usually don't have much features.**

 The elevenlabs have produce good quality voice and many features, but when comes for production they more expensive compares with Open AI TTS, In production the cost is important matter.

 ### Solutions